Friction

 Friction example - ironing

 When ironing clothes, friction comes into play as the hot iron’s surface makes contact with and slides over the fabric.
-This interaction generates resistance, allowing the iron to smoothly distribute its heat across the cloth.
-As a result, the fabric becomes wrinkle-free and creases are eliminated, leaving the clothes looking neat and well-pressed.
+This interaction generates resistance and allows the iron to smoothly distribute its heat across the cloth.
+As a result, the fabric becomes wrinkle-free and creases are eliminated.
+This results in neat and well-pressed clothes.
 The friction between the iron and the fabric is essential in achieving the desired smooth and polished appearance.

 Trolley